 Based on these thoughts, I’d advise against simply “getting it done” in the veterinary clinic.

-But, despair not!
-There is still a nugget of gold hidden in the process of habituation.
-It’s a version of habituation called systematic desensitization – more about that in another post.
+But, despite these shortcomings – there is still a nugget of gold hidden in the process of habituation.
+It’s a version of habituation called systematic desensitization– more about that in another post.

 … Do you agree?
 Are there any more adverse effects of habituation that I didn’t mention?
 Let me know in the comment section below!